sustainability

 The “Risk Management Committee” clarifies the orientation for controlling risks based on the risk assessment results conducted every year according to the “Risk Management Regulations,” and determines which departments or organization (committee, meeting body, etc.) need to respond for each identified risk item including climate change risks for implementing risk responses.

-Major revisions are carried out every three years via risk assessment.
-Risks that need to be monitored and newly recognized risks are clarified based on the current status of risk measures.
-The probability of risk occurrence, impact of the risk on corporate value, and the response status to the risks are assessed using four levels, and we then identify the priority risks that need to be addressed.
+We have been conducting large-scale risk assessments every three years to prioritize response to risks and identify risks that require the implementation of measures.
+Specifically, risks that need to be monitored and newly recognized risks are clarified based on the current status of risk measures.
+The probability of risk occurrence, impact of the risk on corporate value, and the response status to the risks are assessed, and we then identify the priority risks that need to be addressed.

 Process for integrating climate-related risks into corporate risk management